MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-hyper-converged.md

 > [!NOTE]

-> To configure RDMA and SET while building S2D from bare metal computers, you can use the PCP post deployment script.
-Here is the [sample script](hyper-v-bare-metal.md#sample-script).
+> Typically, S2D node requires RDMA, QOS and SET settings.
+To configure these settings for a node using bare metal computers, you can use the post deployment script capability in PCP.
+Here is the  [sample PCP post deployment script](hyper-v-bare-metal.md#sample-script).

-> Also, to add a new node to an existing S2D deployment from bare metal, you need to configure RDMA and SET.
-You can use the above script to configure these.
+>You can also use this script to add a new node to an existing S2D deployment from bare metal computers.

 1. Read the [prerequisites](hyper-v-bare-metal.md#before-you-start) for bare-metal cluster deployment.
 Note that: